With an announcement this week supporting the Eclipse Foundation's push into the business intelligence (BI) market,...

 "I think open source is going to impact BI market and this is the first wave of that," said Mike Milinkovich, executive director of Eclipse.

 The BIRT tool was made available last week and already has had a preview edition downloaded more than 9,000 times.
-The tool offers a desktop environment for designing reports, an engine to generate
+The tool offers a desktop environment for designing reports, an engine to generate reports within Java applications and application program interfaces to extend and integrate the tool.
+Users can create BIRT reports in HTML or .pdf formats in a matter of hours, as opposed to intensive hand coding, according to Eclipse.

 By joining with Eclipse, Actuate offers commercial backing for users cautious about deploying open source, providing some stability and, because of its help developing the product, legal protection against vendors claiming ownership of the code.